Wacom-Developer/signature-sdk-js/GETTING-STARTED.md

 The FSS displayed on-screen will yield the same signature in the previous image.

-From the loaded signature, the following data can be extracted:
+From the loaded signature, the following data can be extracted such as the signatory name, reason for signing, date/time signed and additional data the user may have previously added.

-- Signatory name: the name of the signer
-- Reason for signing: a motive or purpose for creating the signature
-- Date and time signed: when the signature was captured
-- Extra data: additional data the user may have previously added
-- Digitizer type: the device used to capture the signature
-- Digitizer driver: the driver being used to capture the signature
-- Operating System: the data returned by [Navigator.userAgent](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/userAgent), including the operating system being used and the browser version.
-Its specification requirements mean that the information browsers can return here is restricted.
-Users may hard code this information themselves if they have a better understanding of this information
-- Network Interface Card: information regarding the network interface card
-- Licence: the license ID

 ### Settings